 Dialogue participants report feeling heard and better understood, with a renewed connection to their community and a greater level of trust in those who differ from them on a given issue.

-If you’re facing a campus in conflict, reach out to our Director of Program Operations, Katie Hyten, for a free consultation.
+If you’re facing a campus in conflict, reach out to schedule a free phone consultation.

 The Dialogic Campus